 Book long holidays, but space them out

-During the periods that we are at work I like to book short domestic getaways or local getaways for long weekends and public holidays so we’re always exploring something new and feel like my next trip isn’t too far away.
+During the periods that we are at work we like to book short domestic getaways or local road trips for long weekends and public holidays so we’re always exploring something new and it doesn’t feel like our next trip is too far away.

 Be upfront in job interviews

-If you’re interviewing for a new job be honest about your upcoming plans.
+If you’re interviewing for a new job be honest about any upcoming travels you might already have booked.

-If it’s a breaking point for you you definitely don’t want to leave your employers in the dark and then be surprised when they don’t approve your leave.
-Tell them about all future plans that you know 100% are going to happen.
+If you have something already booked in for the future, you definitely don’t want to leave your new employers in the dark and then be surprised when they are less than impressed with your leave request.
+Tell them about all future plans that you know 100% are going to happen and are non-negotiable for you.

 Even though it might seem like it’s extremely far away it’s better to be honest and then you know that if they hire you they are essentially approving that leave for you.
 All of those details are recorded in an interview, so if there are any problems with it later on your can always refer to your HR department and your interview notes.